humaans/react-space-router/README.md

 - React hooks based
 - Nested routes
 - Async navigation middleware
+- Built in query string parser
-- Support for external stores for router state
+- Supports external stores for router state
 - Scrolls to top after navigation
 - Preserves cmd/ctrl/alt/shift click and mouse middle click

 ## Why

 "Perfection is achieved when there is nothing left to take away."
 React Space Router is built upon Space Router, a framework agnostic tiny core that handles url listening, route matching and navigation.
 React Space Router wraps that core into an idiomatic set of React components and hooks.
-The hope is you'll find React Space Router refreshingly simple compared to the existing alternatives, with the right level of extensibility.
+The hope is you'll find React Space Router refreshingly simple compared to the existing alternatives, while still offering enough extensibility.

 ## Install